gonodono/web-widgets/README.md

 Thanks to Glance's abstractions, the Simple and Scroll versions are nearly identical.
-Both inherit from `BaseGlanceWidget`, which handles all of the [`WebShooter`][web-shooter] work. `GlanceSimpleWidget` just tells the base class that the image should fit the Widget's height, and then provides a static image `Composable`.
+Both inherit from `BaseGlanceWidget`, which handles all of the `WebShooter` work. `GlanceSimpleWidget` just tells the base class that the image should fit the Widget's height, and then provides a static image `Composable`.

 ### Scroll